zhoujiagen/learning-dbms/docs/data/file-structures.md

 ### 8. Cosequential Processing and the Sorting of Large Files

+**Cosequential operations** involves the coordinated processing of two or more sequential lists to produce a single output list:

+- merging or union of the items in the input lists,
+- matching or intersection of the items in the lists.

 #### 8.1 An Object-Oriented Model for Implementing Cosequential Processes

 ##### 8.1.1 Matching Names in Two Lists